kubernetes-sigs/cluster-api/docs/book/src/developer/e2e.md

 - Create different [E2E config file], one for each target infrastructure provider, providing different sets of env variables and timeout intervals.
-- Use the [InitManagementCluster method] for setting up the management cluster.
+- Use the [InitManagementClusterAndWatchControllerLogs method] for setting up the management cluster.
 - Use the [ClusterTemplate method] and the [Apply method] for creating objects in the cluster using `cluster-templates.yaml` files instead of hard coding object creation.